mattiasu96/CodingToolsProject/README.md

 ![Tension plot](https://www.researchgate.net/profile/Takashi_Fujisawa/publication/238730240/figure/download/fig2/AS:298725349052420@1448233081944/A-model-of-harmonic-tension-The-factor-determining-the-tension-of-the-triad-is-the.png)

-Where the x axis represent the total difference between the two intervals of the three note chord.
+Where the x axis represent the total difference between the two intervals of the three note chord measured in semitones.

+**For example**: if we have a **C diminished** chord **_C-Eb-Gb_**, from _C_ to _Eb_ we have an interval of 3 semitones.
+Between _Eb_ and _Gb_ we have also an interval of 3 semitones.
+Now we make the difference 3-3 = 0, this leads to maximum tension as shown in the picture.

 NB2: the wobbling has a normalization based on a slider that goes from 1 to 200, so i have to convert those values into frequencies.
 Keep that in mind for developing and future development of the physical pad with arduino (i'll have to normalize the value on the X and Y axis).

 If i change the html file, i have to change also the address inserted: http://localhost:5000/Pad/index.html like this